heustis/tsp-solver-go/README.md

 6. Find any points that were external to the circuit and are now internal to the circuit, and stop considering them for future iterations.
 7. Repeat 5 and 6 until all points are attached to the circuit or internal to the circuit.

+#### Complexity
+The complexity of creating the convex hull is O(n^2) because:
+* One point is attached during each iteration (to a max of n iterations).
+* Each iteration the exterior point farthest from its closest edge is selected in step 5, which is O(n).
+* Each iteration the closest edge for each exterior points is updated and each point is checked to see if they are now interior, which is O(n).
+    * Updating the closest edge for a single point is O(1) because only the two new edges and the previous edge are considered.
+    * Checking for interior status for a single point is O(1) because only the point, closest edge, and midpoint are used.
+* The selection and update are done independently each iteration, so the complexity of each iteration it is the maximum of their complexity, O(n).

 ### Convex Concave - Closest Greedy

 #### About